johnyongbeyondsoft/vscode/SECURITY.md

-## Such Secure, Much Safe, So GOOD
+## Such Secure, Much Safe, So GOODDDD